-'''

-\begin{aligned} & guard(spider). & guard(ninja). & human(ninja). \\ & survive\from(G) \leftarrow utilVal(G,V), V > 0.6. \\ & utilVal(spider, 0.4). & utilVal(ninja, 0.7). \\ & intend\savePrincess \leftarrow guard(G), fight(G), survive\from(G). \\ & intend\savePrincess \leftarrow guard(G), fight(G). \end{aligned}
+$\begin{array}{ll} guard(spider). & guard(ninja). & human(ninja).\\ survive_from(G) \leftarrow utilVal(G,V), V > 0.6. & utilVal(spider,0.4). & utilVal(ninja,0.7).\\ & intend_savePrincess \leftarrow guard(G), fight(G), survive_from(G). \end{array}$

-'''
+$intend_savePrincess \leftarrow guard(G), fight(G).$

-The first rule of $intend_savePrincess$ corresponds to a utilitarian moral rule (wrt. the robot's survival), whereas the second one to a 'knight' moral, viz., to intend the goal of saving the princess at any cost (irrespective of the robot's survival chance).
-Since each rule in QUALM is assigned a unique name in its transform (see [39,41]), the name of each rule for $intend_savePrincess$ may serve as a unique moral rule identifier for the purpose of updating its corresponding rule by updating the rule's name, say via rule name fluents #rule(utilitarian) and #rule(knight), resp.
-In the subsequent plots, query $?-intend_savePrincess$ is referred, representing the robot's intent on saving the princess.
+The first rule of $intend_savePrincess$ corresponds to a utilitarian moral rule (with respect to the robot's survival), whereas the second one to a 'knight' moral, viz., to intend the goal of saving the princess at any cost (irrespective of the robot's survival chance).
+Since each rule in QUALM is assigned a unique name in its transform (see [40,42]), the name of each rule for $intend_savePrincess$ may serve as a unique moral rule identifier for updating by toggling the rule's name, say via rule name fluents #rule(utilitarian) and #rule(knight), resp.
+In the subsequent plots, query ?- $intend_savePrincess$ is referred, representing the robot's intent on saving the princess.

 In the first plot, when both rule name fluents are retracted, the robot does not adopt any moral rule to save the princess, i.e., the robot has no intent to save the princess, and thus the princess is not saved.
-In other words, the robot's intention to save the princess cannot yet be fulfilled.
 In the second (restart) plot, in order to maximize its survival chance in saving the princess, the robot updates itself with the utilitarian moral: the program is updated with #rule(utilitarian).
 The robot thus abduces fight(ninja) so as to successfully defeat the ninja instead of confronting the humongous spider.

 The use of tabling in contextual abduction is demonstrated in the third (start again) plot.
-Assuming that the truth of $survive_from(G)$ implies the robot's success in defeating (killing) guard G, the princess argues that the robot should not kill the human ninja, as it violates the moral rule she follows, say a 'Gandhi' moral, expressed by the following rule in her knowledge (the first three facts in the robot's knowledge are shared with the princess): $follow_gandhi \leftarrow guard(G), human(G), not fight(G)$.
-That is, the princess abduces $not \ fight(ninja)$ and imposes this abductive solution as the initial (input) abductive context of the robot's goal (viz., intend_savePrincess).
-This input context is inconsistent (incompatible) with the tabled abductive solution fight(ninja), and as a result, the query fails: the robot may argue that the imposed 'Gandhi' moral conflicts with its utilitarian rule (in the visual demo [24], the robot reacts by aborting its mission).
+Assuming that the truth of $survive_from(G)$ implies the robot's success in defeating (killing) guard G, the princess argues that the robot should not kill the human ninja, as it violates the moral rule she follows, say a 'Gandhi' moral, expressed by the following rule in her knowledge (the first three facts in the robot's knowledge are shared with the princess): $follow_gandhi \leftarrow guard(G), human(G), notfight(G)$.
+That is, the princess abduces not fight(ninja) and imposes this abductive solution as the initial (input) abductive context of the robot's goal (viz., intend_savePrincess).
+This input context is inconsistent with the tabled abductive solution fight(ninja), and as a result, the query fails: the robot may argue that the imposed 'Gandhi' moral conflicts with its utilitarian rule (in the visual demo [24], the robot reacts by aborting its mission).
 In the final plot, as the princess is not saved yet, she further argues that she definitely has to be saved, by now additionally imposing on the robot the 'knight' moral.
-This external imposition of moral rule amounts to updating the rule name fluent #rule(knight) so as to switch on the corresponding rule, viz., the rule $intend_savePrincess \leftarrow guard(G), fight(G)$.
-As the goal $intend_savePrincess$ is still invoked with the input abductive context $not\ fight(ninja)$, the robot now abduces fight(spider) in the presence of the newly adopted 'knight' moral.
+This amounts to updating the rule name fluent #rule(knight) so as to switch on the corresponding rule.
+As the goal intend_savePrincess is still invoked with the input abductive context not fight(ninja), the robot now abduces fight(spider) in the presence of the newly adopted 'knight' moral.
 Unfortunately, it fails to survive, as confirmed by the failing of the query ?- $survive_from(spider)$.